 Coeliac disease is an autoimmune disorder which causes the small intestine to react negatively when gluten is ingested.
 In a person with coeliac disease, gluten causes inflammation and flattening of the villi.
-This villious atrophy prohibits the absorption of nutrients from food such as calcium, vitamins and iron and over time can cause many other health problems such as infertility, lymphoma and anaemia.
-The only treatment for coeliac disease is a gluten free diet.
+This villous atrophy prohibits the absorption of nutrients from food such as calcium, vitamins, and iron and over time can cause many other health problems such as infertility, lymphoma, and anemia.
+The only treatment for coeliac disease is a gluten-free diet.

 Coeliac disease is diagnosed through a phased approach, firstly a blood test and then an endoscopy to examine the small intestine and take a biopsy, which will confirm the diagnosis of coeliac disease.

-After this procedure you will need to wait a couple of weeks to have confirmation on the results.
-If you have coeliac disease the specialist will meet with you again to give you more information on the disease and some tips to deal with your new gluten free lifestyle.
+After this procedure, you will need to wait a couple of weeks to have confirmation on the results.
+If you have the coeliac disease the specialist will meet with you again to give you more information on the disease and some tips to deal with your new gluten-free lifestyle.

 You will be required to visit your gastroenterologist every 6 months in the early stages and will need to have another endoscopy to check up on progress about 18 months after diagnosis.
 After that point if your small intestine has shown good recovery you will not need to see you gastroenterologist again for some time, mine suggested five years (which seems a little scary) unless you are having problems.

 Coeliac disease is one of the few diseases which leaves your destiny entirely in your own hands, a good diet being the only treatment.
 Live well, eat good wholesome foods and exercise and you will feel better.